NUS Common Curriculum for Health Professional Education

 Annex: NUS Common Curriculum for Healthcare Professional Education

-In line with the emphasis on patient-centric and relationship-based healthcare in Singapore, NUS undergraduate students studying Dentistry, Medicine, Nursing and Pharmacy will be able to gain deeper and broader knowledge and understanding of healthcare issues and challenges through a new cross-disciplinary common curriculum.
+In line with the emphasis on patient-centric and relationship-based healthcare in Singapore, NUS undergraduate students studying Dentistry, Medicine, Nursing and Pharmacy will be able to gain deeper and broader knowledge and understanding of healthcare issues and challenges through the new cross-disciplinary NUS Common Curriculum.

 1. Social and Behavioural Determinants of Health (Year 1)